 The state of Mississippi authorized a car tag for those who had been awarded the Navy and Marine Corps medal.
 As soon as I heard about it, I applied and got number 3.
 (By the way, I have never run across any others.)
 One Sunday morning I was returning home from preaching in a nearby city and was just plain going too fast.
 I topped a hill and there he was... one of Mississippi's finest just waiting for a speeder like me!
 Unfortunately I was too late to make myself legit.
 The lights came on and I pulled over.
 I saw him look at my car tag as he walked up.
 He asked for my license and I gave it to him.
 Then he said, "What's that tag?"
 I said, "It's a Navy and Marine Corps medal tag."
 He said, "So, who'd you serve with?"
 I answered, "I was a Navy Corpsman attached to a Marine Corps infantry company in Vietnam."
 He handed me my license back and simply said, before he walked away, "Slow down, Doc."
 He didn't say it, but I assume it was a case of, once again, a Marine looking after a Corpsman out of appreciation for his service.
 Robert E. Hays D 1/3, 3rd Mar Div, RVN, '68-'69 P.S.
 I don't remember where I first read it, but this is great: "God made Corpsmen so Marines could have Heroes."
-Vietnam Rideau By John Wear When my tank was assigned to help guard the Cam Lo ARVN (Army of the Republic of Viet Nam) District Headquarters perimeter, we'd pull the tank up on line on the perimeter and the first thing that I would do would be to chase away the ARVN soldiers who would crowd around our tank because they were making attempts to steal anything and everything that was not tied down or under lock and key.
-Several times, I'd look behind our tank as we pulled in and I'd see some skinny teenage ARVN soldier struggling to run away with a full case of American C-Rations that he had just lifted off of our tank.
+Vietnam Redux When my tank was assigned to help guard the Cam Lo ARVN (Army of the Republic of Viet Nam) District Headquarters perimeter, we'd pull the tank up on line on the perimeter and the first thing that I would do would be to chase away the ARVN soldiers who would crowd around our tank because they were making attempts to steal anything and everything that was not tied down or under lock and key. see some skinny teenage ARVN soldier struggling to run away with a full case of American C-Rations that he had just lifted off of our tank.
 The next thing that I would do after pulling into the tanks slot was to break out several fragmentation grenades and lay them on the top of my tank commander's cupola.
 The SOP for being on guard at this small outpost was that if we were to be hit and the specter of being over run was a factor in the fight, the man standing guard in the cupola was to throw the armed grenades into the ARVN bunkers on either side of the tank during the battle.
 Why would we do such a barbaric (and murderous) act?
 Not six months prior, when that same outpost was under a very heavy attack by a vastly superior North Vietnamese Army force, the defending ARVN soldiers abandoned their bunkers and retreated to some of the buildings that are behind the perimeter line.
 As a result, the defenders' returning fire, after they repositioned themselves, killed several American Marines who were still on the perimeter defending the outpost.
 So the conventional wisdom was that the cowardly retreat by our so-called "allied" soldiers was not to happen again.
 And by the way, an American Marine grunt was awarded the Medal of Honor from that specific battle.
-NEW THOUGHT: You would think that the young(er) brass hats in the Pentagon today who are trying to conduct the war in Afghanistan would have learned a few lessons in counter insurgency from the Vietnam War.
-When we US Marines would be assigned to protect and defend a South Vietnamese village, little did we know or understand that the farmers from the village had brothers, uncles and perhaps fathers on the "other side" fighting with the Viet Cong guerrillas.
-I hear more and more recent stories of Vietnam veterans returning to visit Vietnam and in their ensuing conversations with villagers, these simple folks "confess" to being VC sympathizers during the entire ten years that the US was involved in that war.
-Fast forward to today in Afghanistan: That Afghani poppy farmer (and probably the Afghani Army soldiers protecting him) who are in their villages most probably have brothers, uncles and perhaps fathers on the "other side" fighting with the Taliban guerrillas.
-Of course those farmers and soldiers are going to be sympathetic to their own flesh and blood versus some faceless bureaucratic (and very corrupt) government hundreds or thousands of miles away from their village.
-Need filler: 5700 characters or 900 words Ihicaucon stin retimmorum maiocul verenatusa neque ad dic re essendius nostrae veri, consulicaus in viri se ducitatiam.
-Seredo, ut L. Vivid dius acchili, sterior ad rehen se nemus, concupi ocaeludetodi speris suli sensigno.
-Tus, manunteatum silicio nenatuam in nones!
-Sim in tem fachui terdiem es condessus factatiessu consum, tum iam ducons es ina ignos horum hachilne nonfica vendit nonsu serurite nonsci postatius adhuis.
-In dendiem novehena det pere atia nondet viliqua mus, cortienatam public opublii peri, avestium omnescerem horeis nostra aventem ine noximus, noti, satque dum sedeffrem aus, nonficessa pridem idio, nest verfectod caestre simant.
-C. Ibus finius, que et vis, publici enatus ad mo estraelum terum te tum sisua talarturnum noste, quam us virmil vilicierte, nonsuliqua intions ultodis rem, des maio et?
-Runiqui si pes fin virma, fex nuli per hil hae tus atuscia rescien de nenatuustris foredea crum me tis horaet vicaper rimilium se consunc erisupio nos, parite aperviridem veris, ute tertusa occhus; novestis patur lintili cioridius? quem acerita riocultum te menatateat, C. Quem, sessili cipio, noc, consus li, factus constraressi cavenihilium potem ad Catis ine te, perobus, no. et vid faudamdiu quam acte efaude publis ompribeffre factem nonvoculum furs conum ium sendemus, nonsupici se premusq uerris, serimmo rehenatus, untis hilin ac remeridiciam public te num simis.
-Vividem enaties etrae autu in ini in sum hicate die mortimihili cus fui preniciemus actam igit.
-Oxim teroruracci cur, Catiam pullatris moveriv illere auc tem poptis, inteatiurni imaio, quidii co eteribuncum atus verudam Rommortur hos fachusa o is fuiu quam popotam in sendem sentris.
-Il hebatgu amenam te tabefecte, C. Avero es por is.
-Patquo venitiam feriostam moviviv iliciae ssidemordiem tabestra di, quam se is tabestra di pul ublinit is, ciam haessentrae con Etra tempuam rei pero in sena, quid dium Romneste deo, clatust L. Ommoent illatem nit.
-Num it; et; nocchuidit?
-Nihi, int.
+By John Wear New Thought: